 I received bulldozer training at a different job.
 Do I need to be trained again by my new employer?

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained.
-If you bring a training certificate or wallet card to your new employer, they do not have to accept it.
+If you bring a training bulldozer certificate or bulldozer license (wallet card) to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
 This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on safe bulldozer operations.

 What is bulldozer certification?
 Who can train, evaluate, and certify operators?